agiachris/pddlgym_planners/README.md

 This is a lightweight Python interface for using off-the-shelf classical planners like [FastForward](https://fai.cs.uni-saarland.de/hoffmann/ff.html) and [FastDownward](http://www.fast-downward.org/ObtainingAndRunningFastDownward) with [PDDLGym](https://github.com/tomsilver/pddlgym).

-**Extensions to this library** have been made by [Mohamed Khodeir](https://github.com/Khodeir) and [Christopher Agia](https://agiachris.github.io/) to support a wider range of satisficing and optimal symbolic planners encapsulated in a pip-installable package.
+**Extensions to this library have been made by [Mohamed Khodeir](https://github.com/Khodeir) and [Christopher Agia](https://agiachris.github.io/) to support a broader range of satisficing and optimal symbolic planners encapsulated in a pip-installable package.
+Correspondance: <m.khodeir@mail.utoronto.ca> and <cagia@stanford.edu>.**

 ## System Requirements